zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

     )
     ```

-1. Remove the code that creates tje agent thread:
+1. Remove the code that creates the agent thread:

     ```python
     # remove this code